-Fundamentally, organizations modernize existing applications by moving them to Amazon Web Services (AWS) in order to optimize everything from performance to reliability to customer experience.
+Fundamentally, organizations modernize existing applications by moving them to Amazon Web Services (AWS) in order to optimize everything from performance to reliability to customer experience and more.
 For the business, the goals and measurable outcomes are typically some combination of the following:

 - Improve the customer experience with better reliability and performance